paterik/BGPersonaBundle/README.md

 }
 ```

+The bundle structure and documentation partially based on FOSFacebookBundle by FriendsOfSymfony
 on any open questions or problems feel free to contact me directly or just open an issue ...